DiffSharp/DiffSharp/README.md

 Required:
 - Install [Docker](https://hub.docker.com/search/?type=edition&offering=community) for your system

 Build a Docker image called `diffsharp`.
-This will work without any local .NET Core installation.
+This will work without any local .NET Core installation and build DiffSharp inside the image.
 ```
 docker build -t diffsharp .
 ```